GWC-DCMB/GWC-DCMB/get-started.md

 ## Tips for self-instruction
 1. We encourage lots of googling—-resources like [Stack Overflow](https://stackoverflow.com) are particularly useful.
-2. Here is a [guide](https://github.com/GWC-DCMB/GWC-DCMB/blob/master/troubleshooting-checklist.md) for what to do when stuck!
+2. Here is a [guide](https://github.com/GWC-DCMB/GWC-DCMB/blob/master/troubleshooting-checklist.md) for what to do when stuck.
 3. Join our [Slack workspace](https://join.slack.com/t/dcmbgirlswhocode/shared_invite/zt-cl70c3pu-l61UdX4p~NwFtu0fMRim2g) and ask questions in the #officehours channel.
 Our volunteers will answer as they are able.